 Retail Wheeling for Solar Generators - SB 456 by Sen. J. Rodriguez (D) and HB 1251 by Rep. Davis (D) would exempt solar-based renewable energy systems up to 2.5 MW from the definition of public utility.
 These generators would not be regulated by the PSC and could sell electricity to end-users, including existing utility customers that are on the same property as the generator.
 The bill is silent as to whether these customers could be put on a special rate to ensure that the remaining customers do not subsidize the renewable generator's consumers and does not address what entity will regulate the safety of these small utilities.
+SB 456 was debated in committee, but no votes were taken on the bill.

 Renewable Energy Source Devices - HB 1351 by Rep. Rodrigues (R) would implement Amendment 4, which passed in 2016 to exempt solar or renewable energy source devices, used for commercial purposes, from the assessed value of real property for devices installed on or after January 1, 2018.
-In addition, renewable energy source devices considered to be tangible personal property would be exempt from ad valorem taxes, including Seminole's solar project.
+In the original bill, renewable energy source devices that are tangible personal property would have been exempt from ad valorem taxes regardless of the installation date, including Seminole's solar project, but HB 1351 was substantially amended in its last stop.
+The exemption for tangible personal property now only applies to facilities installed in 2018 or later.
+Also, the renewable energy source device definition now clarifies that the exemption does not apply to utility equipment that is on the utility's side of the interconnection with the renewable device.
+In addition, "utility scale renewable energy projects" planned in fiscally constrained counties before 2018 are not exempt from ad valorem assessments or tangible personal property taxes.
+The term "utility scale renewable energy project" is defined as an electrical generating facility that incorporates one or more renewable energy devices and is either certified under the Power Plant Siting Act or is more than 20 mw.
+However, with the other provision that limits the exemption to devices installed after 2017, this provision seems to be redundant.
 The bill also would require safety standards for installers of distributed energy systems and would protect consumers from potential fraud or misrepresentation by entities selling, financing or leasing distributed energy generation systems.
 The entities must include certain provisions in their contracts with consumers including: 1) the right for the consumer to rescind the agreement up to 3 days after signing; 2) a description of the system and the expected amount of energy it will produce and/or a warranty of the energy production output; 3) the total cost to be paid including interest, installation fees, document preparation fees, services and other fees; 4) any payment terms; 5) disclosure of any tax credits; 6) identification of any tax obligations; 7) disclosure of whether the seller will insure the system against damage or loss; 8) any restrictions on transfer of ownership; and 9) an estimate on utility charges.
 In addition, the agreement must contain a statement informing the consumer that utility rates and rate structures change, therefore, projected savings from the system may also change and that tax credits and rebates are subject to change or termination.
 If a seller willfully and intentionally violates any provisions they commit a noncriminal violation subject to fines and damages.
-HB 1351 passed out of its first committee.
+HB 1351 passed out of its second committee.